victornoel/eo-envelopes/README.md

 # Elegant Objects Envelopes

+Distributed under the GPL 3.0.
-Distributed under the GPL3 but don't forget the generated code is not covered by the license.
+Note that the output of the processor is not covered by this license and can be used without any restrictions.

 ## Why